simonmarwitz/pyOMA/doc/index.rst

 Welcome to pyOMA's documentation!
 =================================

-A toolbox for Operational Modal Analysis developed by Simon Marwitz, Volkmar Zabel and Andrei Udrea at the Institute of Structural Mechanics (ISM) of the Bauhaus-Universität Weimar.
+A toolbox for Operational Modal Analysis (OMA) developed by Simon Marwitz, Volkmar Zabel and Andrei Udrea at the Institute of Structural Mechanics (ISM) of the Bauhaus-Universität Weimar.
 Operational Modal Analysis (OMA) is the process of identifying the modal properties of a civil structure